GodisE/Project-1-game/README.md

     //is used to start the app in a web server

-    //place new game inside the initialize function to
-    //update the DOM with our set classes, functions, etc
+    //place new game inside the initialize function to update the DOM with our set classes, functions, etc
     //instanitate the class by using the keyword new
     //to create a new object of our class
     //runs the constructor function in the class